Migrating to Platform.sh

 For some applications, such as Drupal you will need to dump configuration to files before proceeding.
 You will also need to provide appropriate configuration to read the credentials for your services at runtime and integrate them into your application’s configuration.
 The details of that integration will vary between systems.
 Be sure to see the appropriate project templates for our recommended configuration.

-When creating a new project, the UI will provide two commands to copy and paste similar to the following:
+When creating a new project, the management console will provide two commands to copy and paste similar to the following:

 git remote add platform email@example.com:nodzrdripcyh6.git git push -u platform master